MilkDargon/Traditional_Methods/README.md

 #### Table of Contents
 * configs: training Configs and model configs for each dataset
-* data: the directory used to store dataset
-* log: output records during runtime
 * metrics: evaluate metrics

 #### Required Packages